okami101/vuetify-admin/docs/guide/crud/layout.md

 | **heading**  | `string`          | Transform link into section label heading, for sidebar menu only.
 Will disable all other properties.        |
 | **divider**  | `boolean`         | Transform link into divider, for sidebar menu only.
 Will disable all other properties.                      |

-:::tip SIDEBAR NAV
+::: tip SIDEBAR NAV
 Because sidebar hierarchical menu can be cumbersome, Vue CLI Plugin will set it on a separated `src/_nav.js` file.
 In addition to standard link, sidebar nav support 2 specifics items :

 * Heading title, a simple object with a heading property.
 Ideal for many links section.
 * Divider, just put `{ divider: true }` for making a simple section divider.
 :::

-:::tip LINKS TO RESOURCES
+::: tip LINKS TO RESOURCES
 You can easily build resources actions links thanks to [resources link helpers](../resources.md#link-helpers).
 :::

-:::tip PERMISSIONS ON LINKS
+::: tip PERMISSIONS ON LINKS
 You can easily show hide each link by using [some authorization helpers](../authorization.md#helpers).
 :::